1.1 The name of the Club shall be West London Penguin Swimming and Water Polo Club.

 8 The President, President Elect, Vice Presidents, Life Members and Honorary Members

 8.1 The President shall be nominated by the Committee and elected at the Annual General Meeting.

-8.1.2 The President shall hold office for not more than three consecutive years.
+8.1.1 The President shall hold office for not more than three consecutive years.

-8.2 The President Elect, who will be the President to hold office following the present incumbent, shall be nominated, when appropriate, by the Committee taking into account the advice of a meeting of the Past Presidents of the Club.
+8.2 The President Elect, who will be the Committee’s nomination for the President to hold office following the present incumbent, shall be nominated, when appropriate, by the Committee taking into account the advice of the Past Presidents of the Club.

 9 Annual General Meeting